Jo-R/HooksTalk/hooks.md

 - need an EXAMPLE and maybe compare to how would do if using classes?
   - formik or apollo have a look at their hooks?
   - useHooks site?
+  - what about useTheme() instead of styled ocmponenet hoc and needing to pass theme in as a prop?? or something...